Invariants in Quantum Geometry: Summary

 But make no mistake.
 It is not discrete geometry.
-In \cite{Ashtekar:2000eq}, the authors describe quantum geometry as a theory of interaction between quantum matter and quantum geometry.
-Evidently in this article, quantum matter and geometry are represented by matter and geometric hyperlinks respectively.
-More generally, quantum geometry is a topological theory, which focuses on how sub-manifolds are `linked' in $\bR^4$ or any globally hyperbolic 4-manifold, rather than the ambient manifold itself.
+In \cite{Ashtekar:2000eq}, the authors describe quantum geometry as a theory of interaction between quantum matter and geometry.
+In this article, quantum matter is represented by a matter hyperlink, and geometry is represented by a geometric hyperlink, a surface and a solid region.
+More generally, quantum geometry is a form of topological theory, which focuses on how submanifolds are `linked' in $\bR^4$ or any globally hyperbolic 4-manifold, rather than the ambient manifold itself.
+It was also remarked in \cite{Smolin:2005mq} that one should not focus on the topology on the ambient space, but rather how the events are causally linked.

 But what sets it apart from other topological theories?
 In topology, area, volume and curvature have no meaning.
 One needs to define a metric or a connection to define these quantities.
-Unlike topological theory, in quantum geometry, we do have notions of area and volume in quantum geometry, without using a metric or connection.
+Unlike topological theory, in quantum geometry, we do have notions of area, volume and curvature in quantum geometry, without using a metric or connection.

 In Loop Quantum Gravity, one uses the Einstein-Hilbert action to define a path integral.
 See \cite{EH-Lim02}.
 By averaging area of the surface or volume of a region over all (degenerate) metric, one can quantize the area and volume into its corresponding operators.
 This was done in \cite{EH-Lim03} and \cite{EH-Lim04} respectively.
 The eigenvalues are computed from the piercing and confinement numbers respectively, which are invariants of the time-like triple discussed above.
 The discrete eigenvalues hence show that space-time is discretized.